 The Super Bowl curse for the host city will not be broken this year.
-Believe it not, no team has played on their home field in the Super Bowl.
+Believe it not, no team has played on their home field in the Super Bowl, let alone added their names to the list of winners.
 For those of you wondering, Super Bowl 51 will be played at NRG Stadium.
 Home of the Houston Texans.

 What’s amazing is how often these teams struggle just to be competitive the year they are hosting.
 As you know, the Texans made the playoffs this year by winning the AFC South.
 Houston was recently eliminated by the Patriots in the Divisional Round.